sitecrafting/mapbox-places-ui/README.md

 ### textInputProps (required)

-An object that MUST contain, at least, a `value` prop. `MapboxPlaces` has no opinion about how to manage your coordinates state beyond the fact that you must manage it yourself.
+An object that MUST contain, at least, a `value` prop (string) and an `onChange` prop (function). `MapboxPlaces` has no opinion about how to manage your coordinates state beyond the fact that you must manage it yourself.

 Additional props to pass as [`inputProps`](https://github.com/moroshko/react-autosuggest#input-props-prop) to the `Autosuggest` component.